 We at FOSZB want this amazing habitat to be around for future generations to experience and enjoy.
 We also want to educate the public on a biome that is poorly understood and often dismissed as “mosquito-infested swamps.”
-Friends of Sax-Zim Bog’s mission is to support, promote, and protect the Sax-Zim Bog Important Bird Area (IBA) through land preservation, education, research and communication.
+Friends of Sax-Zim Bog’s mission is to Protect the Greater Sax-Zim Bog.

 - 2011-2012 Annual Report

 Board of Directors